1st Foot Guards

 The hautboys of the regiment wore crimson coats lined blue and laced gold; blue cuffs; purple leather belt stitched and laced with gold; cordebeck hat laced gold with a gold band or black velvet cap.

 The 1st Foot Guards were unique in carrying the Royal Standard that no other regiment carried.
 Furthermore, they carried three crimson colours: the colonel's, the lieutenant-colonel's and the major's.
 Finally, each of its 24 companies carried a company colours in the form of the Union flag with differing devices.

-Lieutenant-Colonel's Colour: crimson field with its centre decorated with the king's cypher surmounted by a golden crown.
-The Union in the upper left corner.
+Lieutenant-Colonel's Colour: crimson field with its centre decorated with the king's cypher surmounted by a golden crown

-Major's Colour: crimson field with its centre decorated with the king's cypher surmounted by a golden crown; the Union in the upper left corner; a golden flame emerging from the Union.
+Major's Colour: crimson field with its centre decorated with the king's cypher surmounted by a golden crown; and with the stream blazant crimson.

 This article is mostly an abridged version of the following book which is in the public domain:

 - Hamilton, F. W.: The origin and history of the First or Grenadier Guards, London: John Murray, 1874

 - Vol. 1

 Farmer, John S.: The Regimental Records of the British Army, London: Grant Richards, 1901

 Lawson, Cecil C. P.: A History of the Uniforms of the British Army, Vol. 1 From the beginning to 1760, London: Kaye & Ward, pp. 12-54, 74-75